 If you need help completing the online form, call Agricultural Information Contact Centre at

 In Ontario, your cat or dog must be vaccinated for rabies as soon as it is 3 months old and must be kept up-to-date for its entire life.

 After your pet is vaccinated the first time, it must get a booster shot within 1 year of the date they were vaccinated.
 After that, your pet must be vaccinated for rabies every 1 to 3 years depending on the type of vaccine your veterinarian uses.
 Rabies vaccines used in Canada protect pets from all strains of rabies in North America.

 You could be fined if your pet isn’t vaccinated for rabies.

 Don’t allow your pet to wander freely unsupervised, especially at night when bats, foxes, raccoons and skunks are most active, as these animals are the primary carriers of rabies in Canada.

 Wildlife vaccine baits

 Ontario controls rabies in wildlife by dropping baits that contain the rabies vaccine in urban, forested and rural agricultural areas.
-Baits are dropped for wildlife if rabies is detected in the area in the current or previous year.
+Baits are dropped for wildlife:

 Vaccine baits are not meant for pets and won’t protect them from rabies.
-Pets should continue to be vaccinated by their vets to ensure effective rabies immunization.
+Pets should continue to be vaccinated by their veterinarian to ensure effective rabies immunization.